adrixo/365challenge/README.md

 	/easy
 	/medium
 	/hard
+The folder number its related with the nº of challenge in dailyprogrammer webpage

 I try to use different languages testing myself where I feel most clumsy, although there is a clear C predominance.